Bachelor of Arts (with Honours) - BA (Hons)

 Here's what Bristol, UWE says about its Interior Design (with Foundation Year) course.

-BA(Hons) Interior Design (with Foundation Year) teaches you the skills you need to take up employment in the interior design industry.
+Why UWE Bristol?
+BA(Hons) Interior Design degree teaches you the professional skills you need to work in the interior design industry.

-The course provides excellent preparation for a career in commercial and domestic interiors, retail, leisure, and exhibition design.
-You could also choose to specialise in furniture, product or lighting design.
+Where can it take me?
+This Interior Design degree course offers excellent preparation for a professional career in commercial and domestic interiors, retail, leisure and exhibition design.

 Source: Bristol, UWE